almogtavor/date-range-picker/README.md

   * Tooltips for buttons explanation (for example on select all button).
   * On non-component-screen click, close component.
   * Go back button on non-dates mode (or on all modes for previous).
 When the user is in month's or year's mode, add an option to return to dates mode without choosing any value.
+  * Component & button sizes parameters
+  * Border radius parameter
+  * An option to cancel picked range from the input label